tu6ge/laravel-form-item/docs/en/api.md

 - **type**: `array`
 - **must**： **rquired**
 - **usage**：
-单选框的选项数组，每个值需要包含如下字段：
+The options array of radio.
+Each value needs to contain the following fields:
- - `value` : 用于标识该选项的值
+ - `value` : The value that identifies the option
- - `text` : 用于标识该选项在表单中显示的名称
+ - `text` : Identifies the name of the option as it appears in the form

 <!--
 ### size